The Decameron (film): Reception

 The Decameron was the third most popular film in Italy in 1971 with 11,167,557 admissions behind The Godfather and the Italian ...continuavano a chiamarlo Trinità.
 It was the 21st most popular film in Italy of all-time and is currently ranked 25th.

+Home video

+The film was released by the Criterion Collection in a 3-BD box set Trilogy of Life.